-Compared to the prior years, during the 2019/2020 financial year, there were a few but significant on-going renewals and repairs of bridges and jetties.
-Majority of works in relation to the renewals and repairs of bridges and jetties were ongoing from prior years and continued during the 2019/2020 financial year.
+Compared to the prior years, during the 2020/2021 financial year, there were a few but significant on-going renewals and repairs of bridges and jetties.
+Majority of works in relation to the renewals and repairs of bridges and jetties were ongoing from prior years and continued during the 2020/2021 financial year.

-Outlined in the "overview" of this report is the list of completed and in progress bridges along with future prospective works that the FRA wishes looks to expand on in the future.
+Highlighted in the executive summary in the beginning of this report is the list of completed and in progress bridges along with future prospective works that the FRA wishes looks to expand on in the future.